Writers need to balance the considerations of self-publishing and traditional publishing

 - You’ve Written The Best Book Possible: When your book is the best it can be you might want to consider self-publishing it.
 This means you have carefully edited and proofed it, you’ve received feedback from others, and you’ve hired people to make it shine.

-- You Will Invest In Your Book: In addition to hiring editors, you will need to pay for a front cover design.
+- You, Will, Invest In Your Book: In addition to hiring editors, you will need to pay for a front cover design.
 Since “a book is judged by its cover,” don’t skimp on this.
 Other considerations include the book jacket, the interior layout, and file conversion.
-Each one costs and your book will look “off” if you try to do these yourself.
+Each one cost and your book will look “off” if you try to do these yourself.

 - You Are Ready to Market Your Book: Successful self-publishing requires marketing.
 While traditional publishers will also expect you to help promote your book, when you self-publish, it all falls to you.